A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-{\remark The concave piecewise affine relationship results in nonconvex constraints, which can generate a substantial computational challenge.
-In fact, those constraints cannot be well handled by the existing commercial solvers, including CPLEX and Gurobi.
+The concave piecewise affine relationship results in nonconvex constraints, which can bring substantial computational challenges.
+In fact, these nonconvex constraints cannot be well handled by existing commercial solvers, including CPLEX and Gurobi.
 Nonetheless, with Theorem \ref{thmconcavepwa}, we can again retain linearity by introducing additional integer variables.
-Further notice that due to constraint \eqref{piecewise correlation}, these integer variables are highly correlated so that the search space of the problem grows only on a order of \(\vert \mathbb M\vert\).
-Therefore, our reformulation significantly reduces the computational ramifications of handling a set of nonconvex constraints.}
+We further note that due to the last constraint in \eqref{concave piecewise 1}, these integer variables are highly correlated so that the search space of the problem grows only on an order of $M$.
+Therefore, our reformulation significantly reduces the computational ramifications of handling a set of nonconvex constraints.